 Farmers are the lifelines of a country.
 Accurate farm recording systems help them to take data driven decisions and improve their crop yield.
 This gives them better visibility in markets, increase profits and improve their standard of living.

-Compiling all data into organized reports proves authenticity of the product.
-A single source of truth helps in audit trails and achieve quality certifications.
-This puts organizations on the global map to compete with the stringent export regulations.
+Compiling all data into organized reports proves the authenticity of the product.
+A single source of truth helps in audit trials and achieving quality certifications.
+This puts organizations on the global map to compete with stringent export regulations.

 Traceability helps to verify ethical sourcing of raw materials and adopt sustainable farm practices to ensure sustainability in the food supply chains.